lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

   when intercepted.
 However, it might be possible for an eavesdropper to utilize the available information to gather confidential technical or business critical information.
-  Therefore, users of the HTTP transfer for CMP might want to consider using HTTP over TLS according to {{RFC9110}} or virtual private networks created, for example, by utilizing Internet Protocol Security according to {{RFC4301}}.
-Compliant implementations MUST support TLS with the option to authenticate both server and client.
+  Therefore, users of the HTTP transfer for CMP messages might want to consider using HTTP over TLS according to {{RFC9110}} or virtual private networks created, for example, by utilizing Internet Protocol Security according to {{RFC4301}}.

 # IANA Considerations {#sect-6}